bitcoin

 The biggest subnet team, Covenant AI, which builds artificial intelligence models on the Bittensor network, announced its departure from the project last week.
 The team allegedly called Bittensor’s setup “decentralization theatre.”
 In simple words, the Covenant AI team stated that they believe the network only pretends to be decentralized.

-The founder of Covenant AI, Sam Dare, said that Bittensor co-founder Jacob Steeves is currently holding the entire control behind the scenes.
-Dare listed clear problems.
+The founder of Covenant AI, Sam Dare, stated in the official post on X that Bittensor co-founder Jacob Steeves is currently holding full control behind the scenes.
+Dare mentioned major problems.

-He said that Steeves paused rewards for their subnets, cut off their ability to run their own community chat, shut down their main tools without any warning and sold large batches of tokens right when disputes happened to create financial pressure on them.
-According to Dare, these steps made it impossible for his team to keep building or raise money.
+He said that Steeves paused rewards for their subnets, cut off their ability to run their own community chat, shut down their main tools without any warning and sold large numbers of tokens right when disputes happened to create financial pressure on them.
+According to Dare, this made it impossible for his team to keep building or raise money for the projects.

 In response, Jacob Steeves said that he does not have the power to stop rewards on his own.
-He also explained that any sales he made were normal trading of his small holdings in inactive subnets, which added up to less than 1% of his total investment.
-On the chat issue, Steeves said that he only briefly limited 1 person from deleting fair criticism, not a full removal.
+He also stated that any sales he made were normal trading of his small holdings in inactive subnets.
+This added up to less than 1% of his total investment.
+On the chat issue, Steeves said that he only limited 1 person from deleting fair criticism instead of full removal.
 He called the exit a planned move to hurt the network.

-Later on, he apologized and proposed a new rule called “locked stake,” which would require future teams to commit their tokens for the long term and give everyone a clear warning before leaving.
+Later on, he apologized and proposed a new rule called “locked stake.”
+This would require future teams to stake their tokens for the long term and give everyone a clear warning before leaving.
 The tussle triggered a drop of around 20% in the Bittensor token.

 Recently, many crypto projects have been facing various kinds of issues, which are affecting their native tokens.
 For example, the rally in RaveDAO price has raised questions about its tokenomics.